Are you looking for a low-cost way to heat up a room?

 Ceramic Heaters Use Convection Heat

-An infrared heater is an example of a radiant heater.
+An infrared room heater is an example of a radiant heater.

-A ceramic heater, by design, would distribute heated air slowly through convection; however, most of these heaters include a fan that blows air across the ceramic plates to spread hot air faster around the room.
+A ceramic heater, by design, would distribute heated air slowly through convection; however, most of these heaters include a fan that blows air across the heating element to spread warm air faster around the room.

-Since these heaters use convection heat, you’ll be able to warm up faster with a ceramic heater than any other type of portable heater because the heat transfer is instant.
+Since ceramic heating uses convection heat, you’ll be able to warm up faster with a ceramic heater than any other type of portable heater because the heat transfer is instant.

 Plus, the best ceramic heater has an internal safety mechanism that prevents it from overheating and all models cool down quickly when turned off.